What is Yoga Therapy?

 These days yoga therapy has become so popular, that many doctors are now supporting it.
 Various medical journals reveal research as to yoga’s multi-tiered benefits.
 Likewise those in the field of mental health often recommend yoga to clients or may even integrate aspects into their work.
-At Minded we train many mental health professionals to bring yoga therapy into clinical practice.
+At The Minded Institute we train many mental health professionals to bring yoga therapy into clinical practice.

 In fact, yoga therapy the evidence and support of yoga therapy is so great that in the USA cardiologist, Dr. Dean Ornish developed a yogic based intervention that can reverse heart disease.
 His program was so successful that it is now covered by public health insurance!
 Likewise in the UK, the NHS is now also becoming increasingly aware of the potential benefits of yoga therapy to their staff and patients alike and they recommend the British Council of Yoga Therapists in the Complementary and Alternative Therapies element of their service.

 According to one of the great masters of yoga therapy from the 1900s, TVK Desikachar